seema25-more/pipecat_test/README.md

     match = re.search(r"\b(?:in|weather|temperature|for)?\s*([A-Za-z\s]+)$", prompt, re.IGNORECASE)
     if match:
         city = match.group(1).strip()
-        # Ensure it's not a generic word like 'weather' or 'temperature'
         if len(city) > 2 and city.lower() not in ["weather", "temperature", "like"]:
             return city
     return None